Epidemic Population Games And Perturbed Best Response Dynamics: Introduction

-The design methods from \cite{MARTINS2023111016, certorio_epidemic_2022} are unsuitable here because they depend on an assumption of no noise.
-Our approach, while also based on system-theoretic passivity as in \cite{MARTINS2023111016, certorio_epidemic_2022}, requires substantial changes in the stability proofs and in the characterization of the set of endemic equilibria with minimized infection prevalence, which here depends on the noise distribution.
-For an important class of PBR rules that we will later describe, this distribution hinges on a single parameter, which we will be able to learn from data.
+The design methods proposed in \cite{MARTINS2023111016, certorio_epidemic_2022} are not suitable for our context, as they assume the absence of noise.
+While our approach also builds on system-theoretic passivity as in \cite{MARTINS2023111016, certorio_epidemic_2022}, it requires substantial modifications to the stability proofs and the characterization of the set of endemic equilibria with minimized infection prevalence, which here depends on the noise distribution.
+For an important subset of PBR rules, which we will describe later, this distribution is governed by a single parameter that can be learned from data.
+Moreover, we establish local exponential stability for a representative class of PBR dynamics.
+Additionally, we explore the impact of the time scale governing the dynamics of the payoff mechanism on the upper bound of the infected population.
+By incorporating this time scale parameter into the design, it becomes an additional lever that a social planner can adjust to mitigate the spread of the endemic.